MicrosoftDocs/ATADocs/ATPDocs/playbook-domain-dominance.md

 ### Remote Code Execution Detection in Defender for Identity

-Sign in to the [!INCLUDE [Product short](includes/product-short.md)] portal to check what, if anything, [!INCLUDE [Product short](includes/product-short.md)] detected from our last simulated attack:
+Sign in to the Defender for Identity portal to check what, if anything, Defender for Identity detected from our last simulated attack:

 ![[!INCLUDE [Product short.](includes/product-short.md)] detecting WMI remote code execution](media/playbook-dominance-wmipsexecdetected.png)

-[!INCLUDE [Product short](includes/product-short.md)] detected both the WMI and PsExec remote code executions.
+Defender for Identity detected both the WMI and PsExec remote code executions.

 Because of encryption on the WMI session, certain values such as the actual WMI methods or the result of the attack aren't visible.
-However, [!INCLUDE [Product short](includes/product-short.md)]'s detection of these actions give us ideal information to take defensive action with.
+However, Defender for Identity's detection of these actions give us ideal information to take defensive action with.

 VictimPC, the computer, should never be executing remote code against the Domain Controllers.

-As [!INCLUDE [Product short](includes/product-short.md)] learns who is inserted into which Security Groups over time,  similar suspicious activities are identified as anomalous activity in the timeline.
+As Defender for Identity learns who is inserted into which Security Groups over time,  similar suspicious activities are identified as anomalous activity in the timeline.
 Since this lab was recently built and is still within the learning period, this activity won't display as an alert.
-Security group modification detection by [!INCLUDE [Product short](includes/product-short.md)] can be validated by checking the activity timeline. [!INCLUDE [Product short](includes/product-short.md)] also allows you to generate reports on all Security Group modifications, which can be emailed to you proactively.
+Security group modification detection by Defender for Identity can be validated by checking the activity timeline.
+Defender for Identity also allows you to generate reports on all Security Group modifications, which can be emailed to you proactively.

-Access the **Administrator** page in the [!INCLUDE [Product short](includes/product-short.md)] portal using the Search tool.
-The [!INCLUDE [Product short](includes/product-short.md)] detection of the user insertion is displayed in the Admin Group activity timeline.
+Access the **Administrator** page in the Defender for Identity portal using the Search tool.
+The Defender for Identity detection of the user insertion is displayed in the Admin Group activity timeline.

 ![View added user to sensitive security group.](media/playbook-dominance-admininserteduser.png)